techidaily/site-games-able/source/_posts/digital-age-retro-gaming-bring-back-your-favorite-dreamcatchers-android-edition.md

 ## Step 3: Unzip the ROM Files

  If your ROM files are zipped, you'll need to unzip and extract them into your ROMs folder.
-To do that, first, install the app[RAR](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028438/https://play.google.com/store/apps/details?id=com.rarlab.rar) to your device.
+To do that, first, install the app [RAR](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028438/https://play.google.com/store/apps/details?id=com.rarlab.rar) to your device.
 Open it and be sure to select**Allow access to manage all files** when prompted.

  Now, find and select your zipped files, select the**Extraction** button (the button with the Up arrow), and go to**Browse > ROMs > Sega Dreamcast > OK > OK** to extract them to your ROMs folder.